awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 # AWS Systems Manager identity\-based policy examples<a name="security_iam_id-based-policy-examples"></a>

-By default, IAM users and roles don't have permission to create or modify Systems Manager resources\.
-They also can't perform tasks using the AWS Systems Manager console, AWS CLI, or AWS API\.
+By default, AWS Identity and Access Management \(IAM\) users and roles don't have permission to create or modify AWS Systems Manager resources\.
+They also can't perform tasks using the Systems Manager console, AWS Command Line Interface \(AWS CLI\), or AWS API\.
 An IAM administrator must create IAM policies that grant users and roles permission to perform specific API operations on the specified resources they need\.
 The administrator must then attach those policies to the IAM users or groups that require those permissions\.

-The following is an example of a permissions policy that allows a user to delete documents with names that begin with **MyDocument\-** in the **us\-west\-2** Region\.
+The following is an example of a permissions policy that allows a user to delete documents with names that begin with **MyDocument\-** in the **us\-west\-2** AWS Region\.

 ```
 {